2026 Are There Any One-Year Online Nursing Education Degree Programs Worth Considering?

 One-year online Nursing Education degrees, often offered as an MSN with a nurse educator focus, generally range from $10,000 to $15,000, depending on the school and residency status.
 For example, Albany State University charges about $12,392 for its MSN-NE program.
 Costs may be lower at some public institutions and higher at private or top-ranked schools.

-Compared to traditional four-year MSN degrees, one-year online Nursing Education programs are more cost-effective overall.
-While per-credit tuition may be similar, shorter duration reduces living expenses, and students return to work sooner.
-Traditional programs often exceed $19,000 per year, with extra costs for housing and campus fees over multiple years, making one-year options appealing for those seeking faster completion and savings.
+Compared to traditional four-year MSN degrees, one-year online Nursing Education programs are often more cost-effective overall because students complete the program faster and may return to higher-level roles sooner.
+Traditional programs often exceed $19,000 per year, with extra costs for housing and campus fees over multiple years.
+Still, the least expensive program is not always the best value if it lacks accreditation, strong faculty support, or reliable practicum placement.

 What Can I Expect From One-year Online Nursing Education Degree Programs?